VladimirKalachikhin/Galadriel-cache/README.md

 296,143
 ```

-Will be downloaded navionics_layer map within the specified tiles from zoom 9 to max zoom.
+Will be downloaded navionics_layer map within the specified tiles from zoom 9 to max zoom.<br>
+You may use a [GaladrielMap](https://github.com/VladimirKalachikhin/Galadriel-map/tree/master) for control Loader.